Kyi1914/ait_2023_CPDSAI/README.md

 ## Introduction
 This subject covers the fundamental concepts and techniques of computer programming as they apply to data science.
 Topics include data manipulation, analysis, visualization, and machine learning.

+## Project
+As a project, my colleague and I worked on PM2.5 analysis.
+You can find the details in the Project folder.”
+Feel free to adjust it if needed!
+If there’s anything else you’d like to add or change, just let me know.